ysyk2021/improving-your-self-care-with-ai-techniques-and-strategies-for-optimal-health-and-well-being/src/chapter-3-3.md

-Designing Your AI-Powered Self-Care Strategy - Setting Realistic Goals and Tracking Progress on Your Self-Care Optimization Journey
+Setting Realistic Goals and Tracking Progress on Your Self-Care Optimization Journey
 ==============================================================================================================================================

 Before implementing AI-powered self-care tools, it's important to design a strategy that sets realistic goals and tracks progress towards those goals.
 In this chapter, we will explore how to design an effective self-care strategy using AI-powered tools.